Browse Data and Analysis

 - Clear all

-In terms of total volume, Mexico´s marketing year (MY) 2024/25 total deciduous fruit production is forecast nearly unchanged, with a small decline in pear production mostly offset by minor growth in apple and table grape production.
+In terms of total volume, Mexico's marketing year (MY) 2025/26 total deciduous fruit production is forecast to remain more or less stable, with a small decline in table grape production mostly offset by a moderate 3 percent growth in apple production.

-This document provides an overview of major Mexican agricultural and food-product laws and regulations, as well as related import standards and regulations.
+This document outlines major Mexican agricultural and food-product laws and regulations, as well as related import standards and regulations.
+Some products may be subject to compliance and monitoring by several different Government of Mexico (GOM) agencies.

-The competent Mexican authorities which regulate food and agricultural imports and/or require official U.S. export certificates include the Secretariat of Agriculture (SADER), Secretariat of Health (SALUD), Ministry of Environment and Natural Resources (SEMARNAT), and the Secretariat of the Treasury and Public Credit (HACIENDA) No significant changes occurred vis-à-vis Mexican import standards and regulations in 2023.
+The competent Mexican authorities which regulate food and agricultural imports and/or require official U.S. export certificates include the Secretariat of Agriculture (SADER), Secretariat of Health (SALUD), Ministry of Environment and Natural Resources (SEMARNAT), and the Secretariat of the Treasury and Public Credit (HACIENDA).